 8. A Sweet Fact About Badrinath Sacred Offering (Prasad)

-Van Tulsimala, raw gram, Gola, Sugar candy (Mishri), etc. are offered to Narayan in the form of Sacred/Holy Offering (Prasad).
+Van Tulsimala, raw gram, Gola, Sugar candy (Mishri), etc. are offered to Narayan in the form of a Sacred/Holy Offering (Prasad).

 9. Other Gods worshiped in Badrinath Temple